Phoenix-GH/updateadd-mobile/README.md

 * Create an app on [ClearSummit's Mobile Center](https://mobile.azure.com/apps) to get deployment keys.
 We should have a separate app for iOS and Android.

+> Below steps can be done through App Center's Dashboard

 * Generate deployment keys: `code-push deployment add <app_name> "Staging or Production"`

 * View deployment keys: `code-push deployment ls <app_name> -k`